Skip to main content

 Leaving the UK

 If you received a UK student loan and you leave the UK for more than three months after finishing your course, you must inform the Student Loans Company (SLC).
-Their contact details and online form can be found on GOV.UK.
+Their contact details and an online form can be found on GOV.UK.
 The SLC will then take over the collection of the repayments.

 If you secure employment abroad and are paid abroad, the SLC will ask for the name of the employer and evidence of the salary.
 This is called an overseas income assessment.
 They will probably ask you to set up a direct debit repayment arrangement.
 The level of your repayment will depend on your overseas earnings.